 Best for: All ages can find a walk to love here.

 Finding it: Tiger Mountain is just outside of Issaquah.
 From I-90 take Exit 20.
 Turn right at the exit, then make a quick right again.
 You’ll be parallel to the freeway.
 Pass through a gate and continue on to the main parking area at the Tradition Plateau Trailhead.
 You will need a Discover Pass to park here.
 Note that the gate is closed and locked by 7 p.m.

 Beat-the-crowds alternative: Soaring Eagle Regional Park

 Jennifer Johnson of the local blog, Hiker Mama, recommends this park — located in a quiet Sammamish neighborhood — as an alternative to busy Tiger Mountain, saying that the walk through the mixed forest seems almost identical.
 Soaring Eagle sees neighborhood visitors, but doesn’t seem to have been discovered by other families yet, despite its easy location.
 Jennifer and her clan didn’t see any other families on their recent visit.
 The trails in the park are also flatter — up and down as opposed to straight up — which will be easier for beginning hikers.
 Kids wil love the mud puddles, logs to climb on, bridges and winding trails.

 Best for: All ages can handle this easy walk.
-You’ll also likely encounter bikers and horseback riders.
+You’re likely to encounter bikers and horseback riders.

 Finding it: The park is in Sammamish at 26015 East Main Drive.
 The main entry is on the west side via 228th Avenue S.E. and S.E.
 Eighth Street.
 Directions to alternate entrances and a trail map are available at the King County website.